 Learn how eRFM can improve how well you understand your ecommerce customers and contacts.

-eRFM is our ecommerce behavioural model designed to help you better understand the potential of your contacts.
+eRFM is our ecommerce behavioural model designed to help you better understand the potential of your contacts by creating customer personas from engagement score and RFM score.

 The decision window